 The builders of this Norwegian cabin probably didn’t intend for its residents to be birds.
 But that’s exactly who lives there now that trees have taken root on its roof.

-Though it may be scandi-chic to have a green roof for insulation (and all round architectural fashion), when they’re not maintained, the power of nature wins.
+Though it may be Scandi-chic to have a green roof for insulation, when they’re not maintained, the power of nature wins.

-Nature takes over this abandoned Italian swimming pool
+7. Nature turns abandoned Italian swimming pool into a conservatory

 Once home to splashing children and front crawlers in goggles, this Italian swimming pool is no longer visited by punters in their cozzies.

 After more than 40 years of disrepair, the pool has swapped its former blue waters for an oasis of green, and now looks more like a conservatory than a swimming spot.

 6. Nature has reclaimed Japan's Hashima Island

 Nagasaki residents have nicknamed the once coal rich Hashima ‘Battleship Island’, due to its distinctive boat-like shape.

 After more than 5,000 residents abandoned the island when the coal ran out in 1959, it resembled a floating concrete jungle.
 Over 60 years on, the site looks more like a real jungle, with trees sprouting from the deserted metropolis.

 5. Gwrych Castle in Wales is overrun by trees